FaimMedia/php-static-builder/README.md

 This repository will launch a internal webserver of your PHP project, collects pages and copy files to a directory of your chosing.

+## Install

+Install this library using composer:

+    composer require faimmedia/static-builder

 ## Example

 ```php